Shëngjin: Climate

 Shëngjin has a mild climate that is typical of the region, with temperatures during the day ranging from 9.5 to 30.1 C from January and August respectively.
 Night temperatures range from 3.0 to 20.2 C from January (low) and July (high).

 Its hottest months are May–September, with average day temperatures from 24 C in May to 30 C in July and August.

 Politics

 Italian asylum centers

 Italian Prime Minister Giorgia Meloni and Albanian Prime Minister Edi Rama signed a migration agreement in early November 2023.
 Italy and Albania agreed to set up reception centers for asylum seekers in Shëngjin, Albania, run by Italy.
 The asylum centers will be run under Italian law and with Italian staff.
 Asylum applications will be processed directly.
 These are the first reception centers for migrants outside the EU to be run by an EU country.
 However, Italian courts have repeatedly ordered the temporary repatriation of those migrants brought to Albania.
-The camps have been empty since they opened in 2024.
+By October 2025, only 256 have been detained there.
+In most cases, judicial decisions resulted in their return to Italy.